Talk to sales Contact Login English

 • Start-up costs: Begin by summarizing the initial investment required to start your restaurant.
 This includes costs for leasing or purchasing property, renovations, equipment, initial inventory, licensing, and any other upfront expenses.

-• Revenue projections: Provide an overview of your expected revenue.
+• Revenue projections: Provide an overview of your expected restaurant revenue.
 This should be based on realistic estimates of daily covers (customers served), average spending per customer, and other revenue sources like events or catering services.
-Make sure to explain the assumptions behind your projections.

 • Break-even analysis: Present a break-even analysis that shows when your restaurant is expected to become profitable.
 This involves calculating the point at which total revenues equal total costs.